How to Upload Photos to Google Drive and Share a Link

 -

-If the photos are on your phone, you can upload and share them directly from the Google Drive mobile app without moving them to a computer.
+If the photos are on your phone, the next method lets you upload and share directly from the Google Drive mobile app.

-Uploading and Sharing Photos via the Mobile App
+Uploading Photos to Google Drive and Sharing the Link on Mobile App

 Uploading the Photo or Folder